tenbinlabs/tenbin-contracts/docs/src/src/external/morpho/GenericMorphoAdapter.sol/contract.GenericMorphoAdapter.md

 Deposits allocated assets into the ERC4626 vault.

 `data` must encode `minShares`, the minimum acceptable shares to receive.
+If `minShares` equals zero the slippage check is skipped.

 ```solidity